-8. The Perform Prerequisite Checks screen verifies if your computer meets the minimum system requirements to install the desired product.
-Click Next.

-Note: Oracle recommends that you use caution in checking the Ignore All option.
-If you check this option, then Oracle Universal Installer may not confirm that your system is able to install Oracle Database successfully.

-9. Review the information displayed in the Summary screen, and click Finish.
+- 8. The Perform Prerequisite Checks screen verifies if your computer meets the minimum system requirements to install the desired product.
+Click Next. - Note: Oracle recommends that you use caution in checking the Ignore All option.
+If you check this option, then Oracle Universal Installer may not confirm if your system can install Oracle Database successfully. - 9.
+Review the information displayed in the Summary screen, and click Finish.